-If you discover a problem such as elder abuse, negligent care, or other serious problems at your loved one’s nursing home, Ken Kieklak, Attorney at Law can fight to hold the responsible parties financially accountable.
-To discuss you nursing home concerns, calling us at (479) 316-0438 or contact us online.
+If you discover a problem such as elder abuse, negligent care, or other serious problems at your loved one’s nursing home, Our Rogers, AR nursing home abuse attorneys will fight to hold the responsible parties financially accountable.
+To discuss your nursing home concerns, calling us at (479) 316-0438 or contact us online.

 What is Elder Abuse and Exploitation?

 When we place our loved ones in nursing homes, residential care facilities, assisted living communities, or any long-term care facility we expect that we are putting our loved ones under the care and supervision of professionals who will take good care of our family members.
 However, there are startling statistics about the number of seniors living in long-term care facilities who suffer from abuse.

 - Any intentional and unnecessary physical act that inflicts pain

 - Any intentional act that a reasonable person would believe subjects an endangered person or an impaired person to ridicule or psychological injury

 - Any intentional threat that a reasonable person would find credible and non-frivolous to inflict pain on or cause injury to an endangered person.

 - Any willful infliction of injury, unreasonable confinement, intimidation, or punishment

 The “Adult and Long-Term Care Facility Resident Maltreatment Act” further defines adult maltreatment as abuse, exploitation, neglect, or sexual abuse of an adult as: